Jason Glenn: Regular season

+Playoffs

 Coaching career

 Jason was an assistant coach at Pearland High School in Pearland, Texas.
 The Oilers won the Texas Division 1 5A football title in 2010.
 In 2011, Jason became head football coach at Chavez High School in Houston,Texas.

 In 2012, Glenn was hired as assistant coach at Klein Oak High School, in Spring, Texas.
 In 2017, he was named the head football coach and athletic director at Klein Oak.
+On July 25, 2024, Glenn was announced as The Executive Athletic Director for Austin Independent School District in Austin, Texas.